timcollins90/web-take-home-main/README.md

 # Widget Company Directory Plugin

-**Time Limit:** 60 minutes

 ## Overview

 WordPress plugin that manages a directory of widget companies and allows editors to create curated, sorted "Recommended Lists" for frontend display.

-### Scenario
+### Description

-You're building a directory of 20 widget companies.
-Non-technical editors need to:
-- View and edit company information
-- Create "Recommended Lists" - curated, sorted subsets of companies
-- Display these lists on frontend pages
+Directory plugin designed for ease of use by non-technical editors, offering a simple and intuitive interface to view and edit company details.
+Users can build curated “Recommended Lists” by selecting and ranking specific companies, then easily display these customized lists on frontend pages for visitors to explore.

 ## Getting Started (Detailed)